Jerga99/bwm-ng-new/src/assignments.md

 2. In app module create routing to these components
 4. Path to login component = "/login"
 4. Path to register component = "/register"

+# Rental New
+1. Create [rental-new] component in rental folder
+2. Provide html, scss, image from resources
+3. Create route to this component [/rentals/new]